He will be back: 'Terminator' film franchise gets trilogy reboot

-LOS ANGELES (Reuters) - The popular “Terminator” film franchise will be resurrected in a new stand-alone trilogy, with the first installment slated to open in theaters on June 26, 2015, Hollywood studio Paramount Pictures said on Thursday.
+LOS ANGELES, June 27 (Reuters) - The popular “Terminator” film franchise will be resurrected in a new stand-alone trilogy, with the first installment slated to open in theaters on June 26, 2015, Hollywood studio Paramount Pictures said on Thursday.

 The “Terminator” franchise about an assassin cyborg portrayed by Arnold Schwarzenegger has grossed more than $1 billion over three films since it debuted in 1984.